dominiq-eu/deno-example-app/Readme.md

 # Readme

-This is an implementation of a program that reads the customers.txt file parse it and output every customer id in 100km distance of the Future of Voice HQ alphabetically sorted.
+This is an implementation of a program that reads the customers.txt file parse it and output every customer id in 100km distance of an imaginary HQ alphabetically sorted.
 Warnings are printed on stderr.

 ## How it's done